Three Ways to Build A More Effective Translation Team

 But… if you are convinced that you are better off going it alone, never let it be said we didn’t want to lend a helping hand.
 Here are the three most effective strategies we use when we build our own world-class translation teams.
+Here are three important clues to ensure your localization and translation vendor offers more than just a great sales pitch.

-Use Native Speakers:
+Use Native Speakers

 Time and again we get frantic calls from clients whose translation projects have either flopped or hit a brick wall in their new market.
 More often than not, the root problem lies in the fact that the translation team are members of the home office staff who happen to have some experience with the language in question.
 While it is always great to see someone step up and offer to dust off their old minor in Italian, these translators often lack both comprehensive knowledge of idioms and usage and a deep understanding of the dynamics of that market itself.

-Whenever possible, include translators who are not only native speakers of the target language, but who also have extensive travel or living experience in the source language market (typically the US or the UK).
+Whenever possible, include translators who are not only native speakers of the target language but who also have extensive travel or living experience in the source language market (typically the US or the UK).

-Concentrate on Project Management:
+Concentrate on Project Management

 As strange as this sounds, many in-house translation projects are derailed because they are not part of the organization’s core project management system.
 You would think that the move into a foreign market would see companies concentrating heavily on the process behind the translation elements of the campaign.
 But this is often not the case because translation, localization, and transcreation are not processes that are already baked into the organization’s culture.
 As a result, they become a single “box” in the development flow chart rather than a distinct and measurable process in their own right.